chuikelvin/google-actions-smarthome/README.md

     5. Select that item.
 The Google Assistant will then authenticate with your service and send a SYNC request, asking your service to provide a list of devices for the user.
 26. Now pre-programmed devices will appear in the Google Home app.

-## Pre-programmed smart devices

-The codes in this project will create the following devices:
-1. 1 RGB light with brightness, color and on/off control.
-2. 1 Normal light with brightness and on/off control.
-3. 1 Fan with speed and on/off control (speed control trait is currently disabled by google hence the corresponding segments of codes have been commented out).
-4. 1 Thermostat with mode change and temperature control.
-5. 1 Temperature sensor device with temperature readout only.
-6. 1 Plug/Switch.

 ## Adding or modifying the devices